 C1.
-Using the process for coverage decisions and appeals or for making a complaint

-If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
+Using the process for coverage decisions and appeals or for making a complaint If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
 The chart below will help you find the right section of this chapter for problems or complaints.

 IS YOUR PROBLEM OR CONCERN ABOUT YOUR BENEFITS OR COVERAGE?
 (This includes problems about whether particular medical care or prescription drugs are covered or not, the way in which they are covered, and problems related to payment for medical care or prescription drugs.)
 Yes.
-No.

-My problem is about My problem is not about

-benefits or coverage. benefits or coverage.
+No. My problem is about My problem is not about benefits or coverage. benefits or coverage.

-Go to Section D: "Coverage decisions and appeals" Skip ahead to Section J: "How to make a complaint"
+Skip ahead to Section J: "How to make a complaint"